-Lane Kiffin has yet to land a top-600 recruit since starting at FAU
+Lane Kiffin has yet to land a top-600 HS recruit since starting at FAU

 They’re still waiting.

-As of Tuesday morning, Kiffin has yet to land a top-600 recruit in the Class of 2017, yet alone a top-300-caliber player who would qualify as a four-star recruit.
+As of Tuesday morning, Kiffin has yet to land a top-600 high school recruit in the Class of 2017, yet alone a top-300-caliber player who would qualify as a four-star recruit.
 The wait is ongoing, and it’s unlikely that the Owls will include any four-star players in Kiffin’s first class when it is finalized.

 Since his arrival, the Owls have added 11 members of their total 16 players.
 One is a community college quarterback who already signed a letter of intent: former Florida State quarterback De’Andre Johnson.